Everything PR News

 These platforms, still relatively private and often expensive, are increasingly being adopted by large holding companies, private equity firms, and in-house brand strategy teams.
 Think of them less as subscription newsletters and more as competitive intelligence portals.

-Where 5WPR Fits Into the Ratings Landscape
+Where 5W Fits Into the Ratings Landscape

-For a brand-side team subscribing to a ratings platform, 5WPR might not just appear as “ranked highly.”
-Instead, they’d appear as outperforming in key verticals relative to spend.
-That’s the future of agency evaluation—and it’s already here for those willing to pay for it.
+For a brand-side team subscribing to a ratings platform, 5W might not just appear as "ranked highly."
+Instead, they'd appear as outperforming in key verticals relative to spend.
+That's the future of agency evaluation—and it's already here for those willing to pay for it.

 What to Look For (and What to Avoid)